ronlambert/WRmetDFO/Readme_WRmetDFO.txt

 	Balloon met data are adjusted and decimated as appropriate with the tower and DASS data left unchanged.
 	Processing of records is as follows:
 		Saves data at 1.05 mb pressure change for the first 10 mb of pressure drop.
-		Saves pressure level at delp millibar pressure intervals and insert in saved records if no temperature, wind speed or wind direction slope changes are recorded within delp. delp = 1.05 up to 600 ft, then 2.05 up to 1000 ft, then 14 - int(press/100) higher up.
+		Saves pressure level at delp millibar pressure intervals and inserts in saved records if no temperature, wind speed or wind direction slope changes are recorded within delp. delp = 1.05 up to 600 ft, then 2.05 up to 1000 ft, then 14 - int(press/100) higher up.
-		Averages the two levels and replaces the previous saved level if the new and previous levels are within 1.5*(new pressure/1000.0) mb.
+		Averages new and previous levels and replaces the previous saved level if the new and previous levels are within 1.5*(new pressure/1000.0) mb.

 To run this tool place the executable in the same folder as the met data to be processed.